This is our August 2026 report covering July 2026 rental data for Los Angeles, CA.

-Here's where Los Angeles rents stand as of June 2026, across all property types — apartments, condos, townhomes, and single-family homes.
+Here's where Los Angeles rents landed in July 2026, across all property types — apartments, condos, townhomes, and single-family homes.

 | Metric | Value | Change |